Alvor1991/PP2-Online-Quiz/README.md

 * The [W3C Markup Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and [JSHint](https://jshint.com) services were used to validate all pages of the project to ensure there were no syntax errors.

     - W3C Markup Validator found errors found errors regarding duplicate ID values for the home button icon.
-I replaced these IDs with classes
+I replaced these IDs with classes.

     - W3C CSS Validator found no errors or warnings on my CSS.